The 7 best open source Freshdesk alternatives for 2026

 3. Zammad

 Zammad is a powerful, web-based help desk system that's absolutely loaded with features.
-It was designed to be a free open source alternative to big, enterprise-level tools, and it definitely feels like it.
+It was designed to be a capable open source option for teams needing extensive functionality.

 Why it's on the list

-If you need a tool that can do just about anything and you have the technical resources to manage it, Zammad is a top-tier option.
-It offers an incredible amount of functionality, covering everything from multi-channel ticketing and a knowledge base to time tracking and detailed reporting.
+If you need a tool that can do just about anything and you have the technical resources to manage it, Zammad is a solid option.
+It offers a significant amount of functionality, covering everything from multi-channel ticketing and a knowledge base to time tracking and detailed reporting.
 It includes full-text search, customizable fields, triggers, schedulers, and SLA management.

 Pricing